samysweb/counterSharp-experiments/README.md

 ./showcase.sh
 ```
 This will create benchmark log files for the benchmarks `for_bounded_loop1.c` and `overflow.c` in the folder [`results`](results).
+For example, `/experiments/results/for_bounded_loop1.c/0X/` contains five folder for the five repeated runs of the experiments on this file.
+Each folder `/experiments/results/for_bounded_loop1.c/0X/` contains the folders for the different tools, which includes the log and output files.

 A full run can be executed by running (this takes approximately a little under **2 days**):
 ```bash